Cannabis in Pennsylvania: Municipal reforms

 On January 20, 2015, Constable Ed Quiggle, Jr. of Sunbury signed the Compassionate Medical Cannabis Reform Resolution, making it official policy for the Office of Constable for the 9th Ward of the City to not enforce or cooperate in the enforcement of any acts which prohibit, penalize, or criminalize the possession, cultivation, or use of medical cannabis, hemp, cannabinoids, and other illegal or experimental drugs, becoming the first law enforcement agency in Pennsylvania, and perhaps the first in the United States, to enact such a policy.

 Public opinion

 A poll by CBS News in 2022 indicated that 66% of registered voters in Pennsylvania support legalizing recreational cannabis.

+A January 2025 poll by Change Research, which was commissioned by the advocacy group ResponsiblePA, found that 68% of the state's registered voters supported for the sale of adult-use cannabis.